‘We Need to Unite’ Country Singer, Marie Osmond Offers To Perform At Trump Inauguration

 Marie Osmond has offered to perform at Donald Trump’s inauguration on Friday, January 20.
-The 57-year-old American is a singer, actress, doll designer and member of popular show business family, the Osmonds.
+The 57-year-old American is a singer, actress, doll designer, and member of popular show business family, the Osmonds.
 Marie attained success as a solo country artist in the 1970s and 1980s.
-Her best known song is the country ballad, Paper Roses which became a No. 1 hit.
+Her best-known song is the country ballad, Paper Roses which became a No. 1 hit.
 The recording entered the Top 5 on the Billboard magazine pop chart, achieving crossover success.

 After recording a few more hits in the country music scene, Marie departed from her usual style and embraced the pop brand that her brothers were already doing.
 Her album, This is the Way that I Feel was not a commercial success, but she eventually had two pop music duet hits with her sibling, Donny.
 The songs were Morning Side of the Mountain and I’m Leaving It All Up To You, which became a Top 20 hit.
 Osmond and her brother, Donny had previously performed at presidential inauguration ceremonies including one in 1981 when Ronald Reagan was sworn-in.